OctopusDeploy/blog/blog/2022-01/introduction-to-build-servers/index.md

 - Compiling committed code from your repository many times a day
 - Running automatic tests to validate code
-- Creating deployable packages and handing off to your deployment tool
+- Creating deployable packages and handing off to a deployment tool, like Octopus Deploy

 Without a build server you're slowed down by complicated, manual processes and the needless time constraints they introduce.
 For example, without a build server: